rehierl/abstract-properties/13-x-document-trees/13-2-traversal-pre-order/2-2-general-pattern.md

                     |-lc--| ... |-fc--|
 ```

-Note that recursive characteristic remains.
+Note that recursive characteristic remains the same.
+That is, the scope of a
+node also a substring to the reversed pre-order trace.

 * `t(n), trace(n) := n × trace(lc) × ... × trace(fc)`
 * `trace(T) := trace(r)`